DarthChurros/MKS21X-FinalProject/README.md

 processed over and over

 jan 12, 2018:
-tejas fixes a fatal bug in vigenere which assumed that Arrays.indexOf() existed, and another with an accidental repeat increment variable. tested the demo file, and it works so far. plan to add more customizability later in the day.
+tejas fixes several fatal bugs in vigenere. tested the demo file, and it works so far. plan to add more customizability later in the day.